-Peony season is finally here!
-For two weeks in June peony lovers everywhere rejoice and furiously arrange and photograph their precious flowers. . . or maybe that’s just me.
+For two weeks in June peony lovers everywhere rejoice and furiously arrange and photograph their precious flowers… or maybe that’s just me.
 There’s nothing like those delicate shades of pink and that glorious scent wafting from every bloom.

-If you live in hardiness zones 2-8, you really need to pick up a peony root from your nearest garden centre or friend with too many on her hands.
-Here’s everything you need to know to grow and play with herbaceous peonies.
+So, if you live in hardiness Zones 2-8, pick up a peony root from your nearest garden centre or friend with too many on their hands, and learn everything you need to know to grow and play with herbaceous peonies from this post!

 Plant your peony in an area that gets 6-8 hours of sun per day.
 Peonies will bloom in part shade, but they don’t thrive like the peonies that are planted in full sun.
 If you live in Zone 7 or 8, your peonies would appreciate some shade, but will still bloom even if they don’t get it.

 Peonies actually need to freeze for at least a month to ensure blooms the following spring/summer.
 Next time you’re in the middle of a -40 winter, take solace in the fact that at least your peonies will bloom again in the spring.
 If you live in Zone 3 like me, I think you have more leeway in how deep you plant your peony, as we get more of a freeze.

 Finally, space your peonies approximately 3 feet or 1 meter apart and prop them up with a peony hoop.
 (It’s like a large tomato cage).

 Peonies generally take 3 years to really establish.
 Flowers grown from the root of an older established plant or in a bucket from your local garden centre might have one or two blooms the first year.

 While peonies don’t need regular watering, it is nice in the first year of planting.
 Personally, I give mine a slow-release fertilizer in the spring and water occasionally with this whenever I think of it.
 Maybe once a month?
 You could do this up to once a week, but I’m just not that organized yet.